 There are numerous ways in which students can engage prospective advisors including but not limited to during orientation week at the poster session or match talk presentations; in lab/group meetings, individual faculty meetings, or reading groups; and in their courses.
 These opportunities give new students an overview of the types of research being pursued at PME, encourage them to consider possibilities for their own interdisciplinary research, and provide students the opportunity to ask questions and engage with individual faculty members whose research interests them most.
 Students are expected to follow up individually with the advisors they are most interested in working with.
 They should take the time to review the research that the advisors are working on and to engage the graduate students affiliated with the advisors.
 Students are strongly encouraged to consider more than one advisor as they engage this process.

-Incoming students will need to secure a Primary Research Advisor in their first year and can match with a PME faculty member, a UChicago faculty member not in the PME, or an Argonne scientist approved to supervise students through the GRC.
-If one of the latter two, students will also need to arrange for a PME faculty member to serve as the Primary Academic Advisor who will be responsible for reviewing the student’s academic progress and serving on all committees related to candidacy and thesis defense.
-The advisor match will be formally confirmed with the advisor's signature on the PME Advisor Match Form.
-Once a match with a research advisor has been made, first-year students are expected to consult with their advisors on course selection and progress.
+Incoming students will need to secure a Primary Academic Research Advisor in their first year and can match with a PME faculty member, a UChicago faculty member not in the PME, or an Argonne scientist approved to supervise students through the GRC.
+If one of the latter two, students will also need to arrange for a PME faculty member to serve as the Primary PhD Program Advisor who will be responsible for reviewing the student’s academic progress and serving on all committees related to candidacy and thesis defense.
+The advisor match will be formally confirmed with the advisor's signature on the PME PhD Advisor Match Form.
+Once a match with an academic research advisor has been made, first-year students are expected to consult with their advisors on course selection and progress.

 PME graduate students pursue candidacy for the PhD in their second year.
 Students develop and present a research proposal describing the objectives, approaches, and expected outcomes of their PhD thesis work.
 To be admitted to candidacy, students must also successfully complete all core courses and all in-depth courses.
 Altogether, admission to candidacy depends on an evaluation of academic performance, research performance, the research proposal, and oral review.